Priyansh-jsk/ChatGPT_PE_LLM/README.md

 _**Summarizing**_

 There's so much text we see in today's world, But we don't have to read all the things.
 So, Now one of the most exciting applications We have in the world which is the Large Language Model is to use it to summarize text, in an accurate way.

-E.g., summarizing user reviews for brevity etc.
+E.g., summarizing user reviews for brevity, etc.

 - In summary, give more details about the intent of the summary viewer to help the response from ChatGPT focus on the relevant details from the original content.
 - Extract information that removes other parts from the response, in summary, to focus exactly.